NickCulbertson/OB-Xd-GPL/README.md

 This repository and the source code is under GPL3 license.

+Files from Source > Images folder in this commit have Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) license.

 The repository this is forked from is [discoDSP](https://github.com/reales/OB-Xd).
 The original author [2Dat](https://github.com/2DaT/Obxd) granted discoDSP an OB-Xd private use license on December 2022.
 Their updated versions of OB-Xd are available for free (personal) and paid (commercial) on the [discoDSP website](https://www.discodsp.com/obxd/).